julienfdev/rp2040-bsec/README.md

 ### First Steps

 1. **Setup I2C**: Make sure your RP2040 board is connected to the BME68x sensor via I2C.
 The library currently supports I2C communication exclusively.
+NB: If you're using an RTOS, you can provide your own non-blocking delay function in the BSec constructor.
 2. **Initialization**: Initialize the BSEC library in your code by creating an instance of the `Bsec` class and configuring the sensor and sampling parameters. (see original .ino files for now, examples to be added to the project)
 3. **Subscription Configuration**: Configure which data outputs you need and their sample rates through the `updateSubscription` method.
+It must be correlated with the config file you use.
 4. **Running the Library**: Call the `run` method to obtain sensor data whenever available.

 ## Known Limitations

 - **I2C Only**: This library supports I2C communication only; SPI is currently not supported.
 - **Single Device Support**: Only one BME68x sensor can be used at a time.
-Multi-device support is planned for future updates.
+Multi-device support on a single i2c interface is planned for future updates.
-- **BSEC Version**: The library uses an older version of the BSEC library (v1.4) due to challenges in porting the newer BSEC 2.0, which is tightly integrated with the BME68x Arduino library.